bourdels/rfic-design/README.md

-# rfic-design
+# rfic-design - Lecture on Radio Frequency Integrated Circuit Design

-Lecture on Radio Frequency Integrated Circuit Design
+Learn the RFIC basics.
+How to design LNA, VCO, Mixers and PA.
+Train yourself with technical trainings.
+Discover how to simulate Noise, Linearity, SP and other RF caracteristcs with CADENCE.
+Share, teache others, and cite me ;-) ...

 CONTAIN
 - Lecture